-Misty Lamb is a contributing editor at SSEDITORIAL who imparts…
+Misty Lamb is a contributing writer at SSEDITORIAL who imparts…

 Amelia Gregory is Junior Fashion Lead for SSEDITORIAL.
 She writes…